allen0lee/ticket-viewer-react/README.md

 This will install the dependencies required to run the frontend.

 2. Turn on the backend<br />
-First you need to have the backend ready (the link for the backend repo is in "Solution summary" and check the `readme` for how to prepare the backend).<br />
+First you need to have the backend ready (the link for the backend repo is [here](https://github.com/allen0lee/ticket_viewer), and check the `readme` for how to prepare the backend).<br />
 After finish configuring the backend, to turn on the server, in the backend repo directory window, type: `rackup config.ru`

 3. See the result<br />